-- Place the leaf cuttings or offsets on a paper towel and allow them to dry overnight.
+- Place the cuttings or offsets on a paper towel and allow them to dry overnight.

 - Plant the offsets in rich soil with good drainage.

-- The leaf cuttings need one to two weeks for the cuts to form calluses.
+- The cuttings of the green leaves need one to two weeks for the cuts to form calluses.

 - When the wound heals, plant the cuttings in the same soil recommended for the offsets.

 - Allow the cuttings or offsets to take root before transplanting to permanent homes.